 In Face Milling operation the teeth for cutting are present on both the periphery and the face of the cutter.

 The axis of rotation of the cutter is perpendicular to the work surface.
 In face milling most of the cutting is done by the periphery portions of the teeth, the face portion provides finishing the action.

-End milling is the combination of the slab milling and face-milling operation and used for creating slots in the workpiece and mostly used for handling the complicated profile.
+This type of operation is the combination of the slab milling and face-milling operation used for creating slots in the workpiece and is mostly used for handling the complicated profile.

 Advantages of Milling Machine:

 High speed: In Milling, the rate of metal removal is very high as the cutter rotates at a high speed and has multiple cutting edges.